 With this in mind, as an accident victim, there is a lot you need to know about insurance company investigations.
 While auto insurance companies investigate all accident claims, their investigations are entirely self-serving.
 They are not intended to uncover all potential causes of the accident, and they certainly are not intended to help you prove your claim.

 But, insurance company investigations can broadly be compared to the Democrat-led impeachment proceedings targeting President Trump.
 Whichever side of the aisle you may be on, it is not hard to see that each side is selectively omitting facts that are unfavorable to its end goal.
 Insurance companies conduct auto accident investigations in largely the same way.
-They examine the evidence from their own perspective, and they structure their findings to support as desirable an outcome as possible.
+They examine the evidence from their perspective, and they structure their findings to support as desirable an outcome as possible.

 For the insurance companies, a desirable outcome means saving as much money (and thus paying as little money) as possible.
-Of course, as an accident victim, your interests are diametrically opposed.
+Of course, as an accident victim, your interests are opposed.
 As a result, not only must you not rely solely on the insurance company’s investigation, but you must also be careful to avoid providing evidence that the insurance company will be able to use against you.

 Conducting an independent investigation after a car accident requires a thorough understanding of the potential issues involved.
 As a result, these investigations should generally be handled by law firms that routinely represent car accident victims.
 Law firms will generally engage the services of forensic experts, accident reconstructionists, and other experts who can all help to conclusively identify the cause of the collision.
 Critically, the investigation may also need to examine sources of evidence beyond the accident scene as well, such as:

-So, the insurance company conducts an investigation and reaches one conclusion, and you conduct your own investigation and reach another.
+So, the insurance company conducts an investigation and reaches one conclusion, and you conduct your investigation and reach another.
 What now?

 In a typical case, this is when the negotiations begin.
 Once the insurance company makes its initial determination, it will either (i) deny coverage, or (ii) offer payment in an amount that is likely to be far less than the full amount you are entitled to recover.
 In doing so, it will argue that:

-At this point, it is up to you (or your attorney) to counter with the evidence collected during your independent investigation.
+At this point, it is up to you (or your attorney) to counter the evidence collected during your independent investigation.
 Potential strategies for securing full coverage when the insurance companies offer no or minimal compensation include:

 Ultimately, as the claimant, it is up to you to prove your claim for coverage.
 While bad-faith insurance practices are, unfortunately, common (more on this below), in many cases, there will be legitimate questions regarding who was at fault in a collision.
-In order to protect your right to just compensation, you must be able to expose all of the flaws in the insurance company’s investigation and use the verifiable facts to negotiate for a favorable settlement (or position your case for trial, if necessary).
+To protect your right to just compensation, you must be able to expose all of the flaws in the insurance company’s investigation and use the verifiable facts to negotiate for a favorable settlement (or position your case for trial, if necessary).